reedge-tech/alx_html_css/README.md

-# ALX HTML CSS Project - Headphones
+# ALX HTML CSS Project

-This repository contains all HTML, CSS, and JavaScript files for the Headphones landing page project.
+This is the README for the ALX Headphones project.

-## Features
-- Responsive design for desktop and mobile
-- Navigation menu with hamburger toggle
-- Custom icons and animations
-- CSS-only pentagon shapes without images

-## Author
-Reedge Dangana
+Author: Reedge Dangana
-Date: August 2025